'Hearts and minds changed'

 "The Orlando community has changed ... we have more of a togetherness," he said.
 "When anyone goes through such tragedy we know that people tend to come together.
 I think we have that unity more than ever."

 And then there are the murals and the rainbow flags, which have sprung up seemingly everywhere since the shootings.
-None have been defaced.
+None has been defaced.

 Lt.
 James Young, the Orlando Police Department's liaison to the gay community, says he's never seen so many rainbow flags outside of Pride weekends.